vl4ds/Documentation/getting-started/first-smartapp.rst

 - How to schedule a SmartApp to execute in the future.
 - How to use the simulator to test your SmartApp.
 - How to publish your SmartApp and install it on your mobile phone.
-- :strike:`How to achieve world domination, without even trying`
+- :strike:`How to achieve world domination, without even trying.`

 The SmartApp we will create will be fairly simple, but will teach you some core concepts of SmartThings, and get you familiar with the development process.